NeedleInAJayStack/Units/README.md

 ## Usage

 Users should interact primarily with the `Measurement` struct.
-Here are a few usage examples:
+Here are a examples of arithmetic:

 ```swift
 let drivingSpeed = 60.measured(in: .mile / .hour)